mitchellh/gon/README.md

 You can also compile from source using Go 1.13 or later using standard `go build`.
 Please ensure that Go modules are enabled.

+Apple requires proprietary binaries to interact with the Apple developer services used to notarize software, so gon will only work on MacOS machines with XCode tools installed, and you will need an Apple developer account.

 ## Usage

 `gon` requires a configuration file that can be specified as a file path